 Table 2 shows total commercial and non-commercial use by day of the week.
-Saturday was the busiest day in 2019 for both user groups.
-Monday was the slowest day for non-commercial users, Thursday for commercial groups.
-Monitoring took place every Saturday and Sunday, while relying on camera coverage Monday-Friday, with employees monitoring when available.
+Saturday was the busiest day in 2021 for both user groups.
+Tuesday was the slowest day for non-commercial users, Monday for commercial groups.
+Monitoring took place primarily on Saturday and Sunday, while relying on camera coverage Monday-Friday, with employees monitoring when available.